Brian Dabul: Juniors

-Dabul was an outstanding junior, reaching No. 1 in the world in January 2002 (and No. 5 in doubles).
+During his career as a junior player, Dabul was ranked No. 1 in the world in January 2002 for singles players, as well as achieving No. 5 in doubles.

 Professional career

 2003–07

 Dabul's climb in the professional ranks was a slow one, not indicative of his status as a former No. 1 Junior player.
-He broke into the top-500 in 2003, the top-300 in 2004, but did not crack the top-200 until late in 2007, finishing that year ranked No. 159.
+He broke into the top 500 in 2003, the top 300 in 2004, and entered the top 200 in 2007, finishing that year ranked No. 159.

 2008–10

 Dabul continued his slow, steady rise in 2008.
-In March, he reached his career-high in doubles of #88 with some good Challenger results, and then followed that up with a singles Challenger win in San Luis Potosí to reach a career-high in singles of No. 133.
-Three semi-final appearances in his next 4 Challengers got his ranking to No. 114 by May, but he failed to qualify into the 2008 French Open.
+In March, he reached his career-high ranking in doubles of 88th with some good Challenger results, and then followed that up with a singles Challenger win in San Luis Potosí to reach a career-high in singles of No. 133.
+Three semi-final appearances in his next 4 Challengers improved his ranking to No. 114 by May, however he failed to qualify into the 2008 French Open.
 He won the 2009 Chilean Open men's doubles championship with Pablo Cuevas.

-Dabul reached the third round of the 2010 Indian Wells Masters, defeating No. 16 seed Gilles Simon en route and losing to eventual champion Ivan Ljubicic.
+Dabul reached the third round of the 2010 Indian Wells Masters after having defeated No. 16 seed Gilles Simon, although lost to eventual champion Ivan Ljubicic.

 Retirement

-Dabul announced his retirement in 2012 due to an injury to his back.
+Dabul announced his retirement in 2012 due to a back injury.